 As mentioned, this is one of the most frequented areas in San Francisco (read: There are a lot of tourists).
 That being said, it’s a perfect location if you want to be steps from the pier, eat seafood by the pound (pro tip: carry hand wipes), visit Alcatraz, check out Ghirardelli Square, and have clam chowder from a sourdough bread bowl at Boudin Bakery.

 Where to Stay: Check into Hotel Zoe—pronounced Zoey, not like Rachel Zoe.
-At the entrance of this boutique hotel, which opened in June (as in last month), is a row of bikes available for guests to take out.
+At the entrance of this boutique hotel, which opened in June, is a row of bikes available for guests to take out.
 Inside, picture a palette of neutral tones adorning the guest rooms with bathroom lighting beauty bloggers would approve.

 425 North Point St., San Francisco